 Originally a tulip farmer in Holland, Casey Sr and the rest of the Jansen family purchased the farmland in 2018.
 They have just expanded to over 300 acres, and planted 8 million tulips in their fields for 2023!

 Not only can you enjoy taking photos with these beautiful tulips, but you can also pick them at $1 a stem!
 For 2023, they brought back picnics and are expected to open back up in April!

 Additionally, they will have food trucks and are open rain or shine!
 From New York, the best way to get to these tulip fields is by car.
 For tickets to the Holland Ridge Farms, click here!

 Admission: $15 per person and you must choose a time slot.

 Address: 86 Rues Rd, Cream Ridge, NJ 08514

 Albany Tulip Festival New York

 Not all the tulip fields are around New York City!
 If you happen to be near New York State Capitol of Albany during the spring, these tulip fields and festival is known as one of their biggest spring events!
 This year they have planted over 140,000 tulips with 150 different varieties to celebrate Albany’s Dutch heritage roots!

 Located at Washington Park, the festival will have tons of local artists selling their crafts, good food, 2 entertainment stages with live music, and a kid zone!
 On top of all of this, the event is completely free to enjoy!
-The event is happening from Saturday, May 7, 2022, until Sunday, May 8, 2022, from 11 AM to 6 PM.
+The event is happening from Saturday, May 13 – Sunday, May 14, 2023, from 11 AM to 6 PM.
 For an event breakdown, click here!